Rohanverma4/UNIT_2_PROJECT_TESTING/README.md

 <h3>In this Masai School construct week project We have cloned the Pulse Plus Pharmacy Website <a href="https://www.pulseplus.in/" target="_blank">https://www.pulseplus.in/</a> .
 Pulse plus is a pharmacuitical e-commerce website where customers can easily get the medicine they need at very low prices and they can also book consultation from certified doctor.We built it in 7 days with the team of 6 collaborators.
 Some features of our Projects-</br>
-  1- A secure Admin panel for controlling website, watching details and view user feedbacks for websites.</br>
+  1- A secure Admin panel for controlling website, watching details and users feedbacks for website.</br>
   2- Sign-in/Sign-up for user.</br>
   3- Location-based medicine delivery.</br>
   4- User-friendly easy and secure purchasing system.